Peaches & Herb: With Francine "Peaches" Barker and Marlene Mack (1966–1970)

 Date Records.
 Having produced two releases for the trio, McCoy decided to record Feemster/Fame and Hurd/Day together at Kapralik's suggestion.
 The resulting single, "We're in This Thing Together," was distributed to radio stations but went nowhere for months until December 1966, when a St. Louis disc jockey broadcast the single's B-side, a revival of the 1934 hit "Let's Fall in Love".

 The new duo, christened "Peaches & Herb", had a string of successful singles and albums over the next year such as "Close Your Eyes", "For Your Love", "Let's Fall in Love", and "Love Is Strange".
 Despite burgeoning success and a media image as the "Sweethearts of Soul", Barker chose to semi-retire from the duo after two years because of the rigors of touring.
 Marlene Mack (aka Marlene Jenkins), who had sung on the Jaynetts' hit "Sally Go 'Round the Roses" and had recorded as Marlina Mars, replaced Barker on stage, but Barker remained on all of the duo's recordings for Date Records.
 During this period, the semi-retired "Peaches" also worked as a solo artist using her married name, Francine Barker.
 She released three singles in total on the Columbia Records label, including "Angels in the Sky" and "Mister DJ".

-Fame retired the act in 1970 when, for personal reasons, he enrolled in the police academy of Washington, D.C. and thereafter joined the city's police department.
+Fame retired the act in 1970 when he enrolled in the police academy of Washington, D.C., and thereafter joined the city's police department.